TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 ## Logs
-In case the app after deployment is showing some issues, it would help immensely if you were to check the logs.
+In case the app after deployment is showing some issues, debugging would require going over the logs.
 Recall from the configuaration file that the logs were stored in  `var/log/shiny-server`.
 That can be done by the following command:

 ```
 # Go to specified directory